 If you've spotted some other kind of issue that's not related to a player in the RPG, such as misinformation or a typo on the website or in a stickied RPG thread, report that error here.

 BBcode and Sprites: Most of Turquoise's BBcode is fairly standard, and if you've used any other forums before you should be familiar with the basics of formatting your posts.
 If you do need a refresher on that, a list of MyBB's main BBcode tags can be found here.
 Using the special "OOC" BBcode tag was explained in the "Advanced Roleplaying" spoiler above.
 When it comes to displaying sprites, however, Turquoise uses a slightly different syntax than what you might be used to from other RPGs or forums in general.
 This thread covers sprite tag usage in detail.
 In a nutshell, you display a sprite using [sp=thingname], where "thingname" is the name of the Pokémon, item, type, etc. that you want.
 (Note that we do not currently have images for all Pokémon uploaded at this time; our primary concern was for Pokémon that are actually present in the RPG.
-Other Pokémon will be added over time.
+Other Pokémon will be added as needed.
 The only way to display a sprite or other image of a Pokémon that has not yet been uploaded is to use the standard [img] tag and a URL it is okay to hotlink from.)

 Topic Subscriptions: A quick and easy way to be notified of new posts in your RPG threads is to subscribe to them.
 At the bottom of any thread is a "Subscribe to this thread" link.
 Clicking that link will add that thread to your subscriptions, all of which can be viewed here (or by going to User CP >> Subscribed Threads).
 Checking your subscription page will tell you when someone other than you has replied to a subscribed thread, and you can click on it from that page to be taken straight to it.
 You even have the option to have the forum email you whenever a thread is replied to.
 It's much faster than drilling down through the list of forums to see whether a mod has updated you yet!